Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making. Do’oh.

 In the case of the coffee, what would happen if I didn’t buy the latte?

 I would feel cranky most of the morning.
 The coffee shop loses out on business that is unlikely to make or break them or affect the dairymen or the coffee growers in Costa Rica.
-In other words, next to zero economic consequence.
+In other words, next to zero economic consequences.

 To generate a cascade effect, it would take hundreds of regulars not drinking coffee because of a price hike or a COVID lockdown meant they worked from home.